 The Indonesian banking sector has enjoyed a steady growth for the past five years.
 However, we have seen rising volatility in financial markets, weak commodity prices and a sharp increase in non-performing loans (NPLs).
-The Brexit and a surprising US election result have added to global uncertainty.
-At the same time, the industry – locally and globally – is undergoing a rapid technology transformation, which is driving new and enhanced strategies.
+At the same time, the industry – locally and globally – is undergoing a rapid technology transformation in areas such as SME financing, wealth management and payments.

-With such strong and steady growth, Indonesia has become more capable of entering the era of digitisation after the booming of digital transformation and the revolutionary innovations.
-These capabilities can be clearly witnessed in major steps taken, like the cooperation between the Australian Securities and Investments Commission (ASIC) and Indonesia’s financial services authority, Otoritas Jasa Keuangan (OJK).
-OJK aims to promote financial innovation across their markets, in addition to issuing a new law that will affect all financial technology (fintech) peer-to-peer (P2P) lending firms in the country.
+With such strong and steady growth, Indonesia has become more capable of entering the era of digitisation after the booming of revolutionary innovations.
+These capabilities can be clearly witnessed in major steps taken by the government like issuing a new law that will affect all financial technology and peer-to-peer (P2P) lending firms in the country

 Key issues to be covered